Sidesaddlesudanesepound712/plain_errors/README.md

 A **Rails middleware** that provides concise, **plain text error output optimized for LLMs and coding agents**.

-This lets your tool test your application and debug errors without filling up the context windows.
+This lets your tool test your application and debug errors without filling up its context window.

-For example, if you're using Playwright MCP with Claude Code or another LLM-powered tool, PlainErrors will return simpler error messages that take up less of the context window.
+For example, if you're using Playwright MCP with Claude Code or another LLM-powered tool, PlainErrors will return simpler error messages.

 ## Token Comparison Summary